vivekagr/AWS-SAA-C02-Course/README.md

 - Tiers must be operational and send responses even if they are not processing anything of value otherwise the system fails.

-#### Evolving with Queues
+#### Queues

 - Data no longer moves between tiers to be processed and instead uses a queue.
   - Often are **FIFO** (first in, first out)
 - Data moves into a S3 bucket.
 - Detailed information is put into the next slot in the queue.
   - Tiers no longer expect an answer.
-- Upload tier sends an async message.
+- Upload tier sends an **async** message.
   - The upload tier can add more messages to the queue.
-- The queue will have an autoscaling group to increase processing capacity.
+- **The queue will have an Autoscaling Group to increase/decrease processing capacity according to the Queue length !!!**
-- The autoscaling group will only bring up servers as they are needed.
+- The Autoscaling Group will only bring up servers as they are needed.
 - The queue has the location of the S3 bucket and passes this onto the processing tier.